 The cumulative list of birds’ species recorded in the varying ecosystems was used as basic measures of avian richness.
 All bird species were grouped according to their main habitat.
 The relative abundance of avian species was determined using encounter rates that gives crude ordinate scales of abundance (Bibby et al, 2000).
 The encounter rate incorporates the field period of observation and number of individuals of each species observed.

-The abundance scores employed were 1.0 (rare),
+The abundance scores employed were ≤1.0 (rare),

 1.1 – 2.0 (uncommon), 2.1 - 10 (frequent), 10.1 – 40.0 (common) and ≥ 40 (abundant).
 Two-way analysis of variance (ANOVA) was used to analyse the data based on the general linear model (GLM) procedure of SAS (2002).
 The means of variables whose F-value showed significant differences were compared using Duncan’s multiple range tests.
 Diversity and evenness were calculated on the identified bird and plant species to describe the abundance of species and individuals within the study habitat.
 Birds’ diversity was calculated using Shannon-Weiner diversity index (H') which was calculated using formula: